 There isn’t really any special equipment other than pie pans, which I know not everyone has on hand.
-The cookies are baked in 9 inch pie pans.
+The cookies are baked in 9-inch pie pans.
 Round cake pans can also be used if you don’t have pie pans.

 When mixing the dough, I use a stand mixer but a hand mixer also works.
 I have made this recipe using both with the same results.

 Parchment paper.
 This makes it easier to remove the cookies from the pans.
-The easiest way to line round pans with parchment is to crumble it into a ball first.
+The easiest way to line round pans with parchment is to crumble them into a ball first.
 Then straighten out the paper and it will fit in the bottom easier.

 Special Occasion Cookies